Food and Drug Administration, HHS.

 These guidances are being issued consistent with FDA's good guidance practices regulation (§ 10.115).
 The guidances represent the current thinking of FDA.
 They do not establish any rights for any person and are not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.

 III.
 Paperwork Reduction Act of 1995

-While this guidance contains no collection of information, it does refer to previously approved FDA collections of information (listed in table 2).
-Therefore, clearance by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (PRA) (44 U.S.C.
-3501-3521) is not required for this guidance.
+While these guidances contain no collection of information, they do refer to previously approved FDA collections of information (listed in table 2).
+Therefore, clearance by OMB under the PRA (44 U.S.C.
+3501-3521) is not required for these guidances.
 The previously approved collections of information are subject to review by OMB under the PRA.
 The collections of information in the following FDA regulations and guidances have been approved by OMB as listed in the following table:

 Table 2—CDER Guidances and Collections

 |COVID-19 guidance title||CFR cite referenced in COVID-19 guidance||Another guidance title referenced in COVID-19 guidance||OMB control No(s).|

 |Development of Abbreviated New Drug Applications During the COVID-19 Pandemic—Questions and Answers Guidance for Industry (April 2021)||—Manufacturing, Supply Chain, and Drug and Biological Product Inspections During COVID-19 Public Health Emergency Questions and Answers —Circumstances that Constitute Delaying, Denying, Limiting, or Refusing a Drug Inspection.||0910-0001, 0910-0338, 0910-0139.|